giggsey/libphonenumber-for-php/README.md

 A PHP library for parsing, formatting, storing and validating international phone numbers.
 This library is based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber).

-# Highlights of functionality
-* Parsing/formatting/validating phone numbers for all countries/regions of the world.
-* `getNumberType` - gets the type of the number based on the number itself; able to distinguish Fixed-line, Mobile, Toll-free, Premium Rate, Shared Cost, VoIP and Personal Numbers (whenever feasible).
-* `isNumberMatch` - gets a confidence level on whether two numbers could be the same.
-* `getExampleNumber`/`getExampleNumberByType` - provides valid example numbers for all countries/regions, with the option of specifying which type of example phone number is needed.
-* `isValidNumber` - full validation of a phone number for a region using length and prefix information.
-* `PhoneNumberOfflineGeocoder` - provides geographical information related to a phone number.
-* `PhoneNumberToTimeZonesMapper` - provides timezone information related to a phone number.
-* `PhoneNumberToCarrierMapper` - provides carrier information related to a phone number.

 ## Installation

 PHP versions 5.3 up to PHP 7.1 are currently supported.
 HHVM is also supported.